-Much of what I will address here would also pertain to exercise in general, though yoga in specific.
-Before I delve into food before yoga or exercise, what needs to be clarified is the duration of time one takes in-between eating and exercise.
+Much of what I will address here can also pertain to exercise in general, specifically yoga.
+Before I delve into whether or not you should eat before yoga or exercise, what needs to be clarified is the duration of time one takes between eating and exercise.
 I have learned some guidelines which I’d like to share with you.
 I’m sure these guidelines are not written in stone as science is constantly altering its stance as new findings and discoveries are made.
-Yet, I do believe, generally speaking, these guidelines are helpful and will help you determine approximately not only the right time but also answer the question, “What should I eat after yoga or before?”
+Yet, I do believe these guidelines are helpful and will help you determine approximately not only the right time but also answer the following questions.

-Firstly, food should be digested before exercise whether it’s yoga asana (poses) or any type of exercise.
+Firstly, food should be digested before exercise whether it’s yoga asana (poses) or something else.
 Now, different food items take a different amount of time to digest.
-Generally speaking, fruits take about a half-hour, complex carbs like pasta or rice, and most grains, nuts, and beans take about one and a half hours to two hours to digest, and fish, chicken, meats take around three hours.
-So, knowing you want to exercise on an empty stomach and knowing the general digestion times above, you can answer the question “What can I eat before yoga and exercise and when should I eat it?”
+Generally speaking, fruits take about a half-hour, complex carbs (like pasta or rice, most grains, nuts, and beans) take about one and a half to two hours to digest.
+Fish, chicken, and meats take around three hours.
+So, knowing you want to exercise on an empty stomach and knowing the general digestion times above, you can answer the question, “What can I eat before yoga and exercise and when should I eat it?”

-I have heard to wait at least a half hour after exercise before eating.
+I have heard to wait at least a half-hour after exercise before eating.
 I’m not sure about the validity of this, but the reason given to me is that our bodies should have a little time to settle and integrate the effect of the exercise before it is burdened with the digestive process.
 What you should eat after yoga or exercise will be determined by the type and intensity of that exercise.
 Basically, you want to rehydrate and replenish.
-Smoothies are usually really nice for this as they can be loaded with the nourishment the body needs to replace, replenish and rebuild the body.
-Fruits, veggies, almond butter and eggs all give the body the vitamins, minerals, and protein to rebuild and the carbs to replenish.
+Smoothies are usually really nice for this as they can be loaded with the nourishment the body needs to replace, replenish and rebuild.
+Fruits, veggies, almond butter, and eggs all give the body the vitamins, minerals, and protein to rebuild and the carbs to replenish.
 The heavier the meal is, the longer you should wait after exercise.
-Smoothies can also be nice beforehand if you keep heavier foods like nut butters and eggs out.
+Smoothies can also be nice beforehand if you keep heavier foods like nut butter and eggs out.

-I have been asked to answer the question “What to eat before hot yoga?” and the same concept applies.
-Just remember, in hot yoga, you will sweat a lot so hydration is very important.
+The same concept applies.
+Just remember, in hot yoga, you will sweat a lot, so hydration is very important.
 Chia seed drinks are great for this as the chia seeds retain large quantities of water and deliver it over a longer period of time.

-Exercise or yoga and healthy eating is a no brainer.
+Exercise or yoga and healthy eating is a no-brainer.
 Why would you do all this stuff that is so beneficial, then nullify so much of the benefit by eating crap?
 It’s nonsensical.
-Eat nutrient-dense food, and stay away from nutrient sparse food, which is junk food, processed food, packaged food (for the most part), etc…
+Eat nutrient-dense food, and stay away from nutrient sparse food, like junk food, processed food, packaged food (for the most part), etc.

-I was asked once “Should I eat before or after yoga?”
 Now you know!
-You should eat before and after yoga otherwise, you will die!
-The question is when and what before and after a health and fitness regime.
+You should eat before and after yoga, otherwise, you will die!
+The question is when and what should you eat before and after a health and fitness regime?